 In China, clinicians are expected to publish a certain number of research papers in international journals if they want to be promoted.
 The easiest way is to pay a paper mill, which seem to provide a full service: an English-speaking research paper containing Photoshop-generated fake research data, in a respectable peer-reviewed journal, with your name on it.
 Entire journals published by Wiley or Elsevier succumb to such scams, presumably because certain corrupt editorial board members are part of it.
 This was uncovered in an investigation by Elisabeth Bik, as well as the pseudonymous Smut Clyde, Morty and Tiger BB8, and narrated below by Smut Clyde.

-The presently over 430 papers were traced to one specific paper mill not because of direct image reuse, but because the data showed same patterns of falsifications: same blot backgrounds, same shapes of bands, and similarly falsified flow cytometry plots.
+The presently almost 500 papers were traced to one specific paper mill not because of direct image reuse, but because the data showed same patterns of falsifications: same blot backgrounds, same shapes of bands, and similarly falsified flow cytometry plots.

 The growing list of papers and affected journals is available here.

 Apparently, the Chinese paper mills even handle submissions, peer review (if there is a peer review, that is) and sign the copyright consent forms while pretending to be the listed authors.
 This is evidenced by the fact that in some cases only bizarre Gmail addresses are provided for alleged corresponding authors in China.
 Gmail access, as all Google services, were blocked by the Great Chinese Firewall in 2014, on Party’s orders.
 It is theoretically possible to use Google via VPN, but the Party has criminalised this, so hardly anyone dares.
 Whoever answers the Gmail accounts like CaseyPeiffer8311@gmail.com is definitely not some doctor in China listed as paper’s author, but the paper mill operator.